farangisosivand/use-all-the-selectors/README.md

 - Write the CSS selectors described below and add the requested properties.
 - Double check that it matches the included screenshot.
 - **Do NOT change the HTML.**
-- *Run it through Markbot and make sure it passes all the checks.*
+- *Run it through Mark bot and make sure it passes all the checks.*

 ---